Loja uprising: Uprising

 Pérez had hoped that the Loja uprising would inspire similar insurrections from Democratic Party members throughout Spain but a larger national revolution failed to materialize.
-The Captain General of Granada sent troops to retake Loja and on July 4, 1861, defeated the rebel forces in a bloody battle.
+The Captain General of Granada sent troops to retake Loja, and on 4 July 1861 defeated the rebel forces in a bloody battle.
 The remaining forces under Pérez fled to Alhama de Granada where it was decided to march on Granada itself in a last-ditch attempt to incite further insurrection.
 The rebel army was subsequently defeated at Pilas de Algaida and Pérez managed to escape to Madrid.

 Aftermath

 In the wake of the Loja uprising, Queen Isabella visited the region in 1862 in an effort to quell republican sedition by granting amnesty to all surviving insurrectionaries.
 While this temporarily extinguished revolutionary fervor, the Queen would be forced to abdicate only six years later during the Glorious Revolution at the beginning of the Sexenio Democrático.
 Loja would rise against the federal government again along with much of southern Spain during the radical Cantonal rebellion of 1873.